ryancheley/djangocon-us-2025/presentation/slides/03b-cross-team-confusion-part2.md

 ???

-And the report developer needs it for a new dashboard but they're blocked waiting for specifications.
+And the report developer needs it for a new dashboard but they're blocked until it's added to the data warehouse.

 This is where the pain starts - multiple teams are now blocked waiting for clarification.